 The biggest shift in design is that it has gone virtual.
-Hunting local talent and building teams is not necessary anymore.
+Hunting talented and local UX designers and building teams is not necessary anymore.
 A design team can be diversely located at the same time be efficient in the way it functions.
 As much as a co-located team, sometimes even better.
 With the help of online collaborative tools, it is business as usual.
-There is a certain format that will need adapting, e.g.- taking online workshops with clients won’t be over in a day.
+There are certain formats that will need adapting, e.g.- taking online workshops with clients won’t be over in a day.
 Maybe a distributed structure of 2 hours a day to be accomplished in a week, will be a more suitable and feasible approach.

-Unfortunately, certain business models will not work in these days.
+Unfortunately there are certain business models that will not work in these days.
 They especially need to look at different ways of revenue generation.
 Even if we as an industry are not hit that bad, the clients of our clients are vulnerable right now.

 A Re-Set button has been pressed on this planet.
 And we as designers are not going to go back to our older ways of working.

 How do we balance the Empathy and the Need for Efficiency is something that Design should address.

 While quoting his beloved professor Mr. Nadkarni, Narendra mentioned how design profession has become much similar to the medical profession.
 Where everyone is super-specialized in one aspect of design and nobody has the visibility of the whole problem.
 We as designers, are looking at the world and problems through our tools.

 When a designer is able to understand and solve the problem entirely and not just from his perspective is when the impact of design will become a reality.
 One should not be afraid of looking at a problem from various perspectives.
 When you learn design, you learn the ability to build a brand.
 Whether you use it to write scripts or design interfaces for digital products, all of it is fair game.
 All of it is design.

 The biggest differentiator for designers is going to be knowing how to learn and learning how to grow.